AngelaLop/capp30239_interactive_viz/milestones/interactive-proposal.md

 Size: 1 GeoPackage with country / province / district layers (81 districts, 6+ attributes)

 This Common Operational Dataset maintained by OCHA/Roma Boundary project offers cleaned administrative boundaries aligned with INEC definitions.
 I will use it to build the map layers and align census tabulations to the correct district codes.

+## Implementation Phasing

+Given the ambitious scope, I'll prioritize one centerpiece first:
+- **Phase 1 (Core):** Start with the geospatial view (map + municipal activity chart) as the primary focus, as it directly addresses the spatial inequality narrative
+- **Phase 2 (If time permits):** Add the age-by-age activity animation (FlowingData-inspired simulation) as the secondary view

 ## Questions